-The C-Class remains a solid, stable cruiser that’s a little unexciting in the bends.
-New engines are an improvement, and AMG offerings are still huge fun
+The C-Class remains a solid, stable cruiser, although new engines are an improvement, and AMG offerings are still huge fun

 This C-Class was the first car to be built using Mercedes’ new rear-wheel drive architecture (called MRA).
-This employs around 50 per cent aluminium in its construction – up from 10 per cent before – and cuts 70kg from the body.
+This employs around 50% aluminium in its construction – up from 10% before – and cuts 70kg from the body.
 Other weight savings mean the C-Class weighs around 100kg less than its predecessor, which helps improve the driving experience and efficiency.

 The standard suspension offers a comfortable ride if you stick to 17-inch wheels.
 The £895 Airmatic Dynamic Handling package adds air suspension.
 It brings another dimension to the way the car rides, easing off some of the harsher low speed bumps you’d otherwise feel strongly in the cabin.
 It’s only available as an option on Sport and AMG Line models, however, not on the basic, and otherwise well equipped, SE.